missionpinball/missionpinball-website/_posts/2020-02-06-reformatted_examples.md

 You can have a look at the [changeset](https://github.com/missionpinball/mpf-docs/pull/274) which changed 289 files in the docs.

-How did you do this?
+How did we do this?
 As there are currently 783 tested examples in the docs we did not reformat everything by hand.
 Instead we create a new [command](https://github.com/missionpinball/mpf/pull/1499)